• Skip to main content

 Hi William

 The board is a bog standard Huzzah Feather from Expressif.
 There was absolutely nothing attached to it, ie modules or sensors.
-The data lines were just a simulation, each one was just an identical string with a current timestamp added, formatted as a PHP query string, eg ?voltage=1¤t=2&resistance=3×tamp=17-4-2023%2210:57
+The data lines were just a simulation, each one was just an identical string with a current timestamp added, formatted as a PHP query string, eg ?voltage=1&current=2&resistance=3&timestamp=17-4-2023%2210:57

 See my original post for exactly what the code did, but basically I ended up with a web based database with 762 lines in it, each one showing the dummy measurements, time it was written in the ESP32, and the database timestamp of when it was uploaded.
 The database has the added advantage in that I can see when it started, and during the test, see it is still running without interfering with the device in any way, ie measuring batt voltage.